Questions & Answers

 How much does class cost?

-Right now, due to the pandemic, all of our classes are free.
+Right now, all of our classes are free.
 Please donate if you can!

 When we do charge, we use a "sliding fee scale" so you pay what you can.
 If you are worried about cost, please talk to us.